What we want to achieve between 2020 and 2025

 The full range of pregnancy, birth and early parenthood services can be found on the Canberra Health Services website.

-More than $950,000 was provided to community programs aimed at supporting children and families in the 2022 ACT Health Promotion Grants Program.
+More than $950,000 was provided to community programs aimed at supporting children and families in the 2022 Healthy Canberra Grants.
 The community programs included:

 - ACT Playgroup’s Reconnect Playgroups program which aims to provide supported playgroups to assist parents with children born during the COVID-19 pandemic.